MTV (Australia and New Zealand): ARC Music Television

-"ARC Music Television", owned by Austereo, was launched three years after MTV ended on the Nine Network on 14 June 1996 in a joint venture with, then, music giant Austereo and Village Roadshow through Optus Television to become a twenty-four-hour music channel playing pop music and airing original programming.
-After a year on the air the network was approached by MTV Networks in the US and through a deal once again with Austereo, Village Roadshow Entertainment and Optus Vision ARC was re-branded as MTV Australia.
+ARC Music Television, owned by Austereo, was launched three years after MTV ended on the Nine Network on 14 June 1996 in a joint venture with then-music giant Austereo and Village Roadshow through Optus Television, to become a twenty-four-hour music channel playing pop music and airing original programming.
+After a year on the air, the network was approached by MTV Networks in the US.
+Through a deal again with Austereo, Village Roadshow Entertainment and Optus Vision ARC were re-branded as MTV Australia.

 Re-launch and expansion

 Five months after the initial announcement of ARC's re-branding, MTV Australia was officially re-launched on Optus Television on 20 March 1997.
-The channel originally produced local programmes but due to cost cutting the channel aired mostly American content.
+The channel originally produced local programs, but due to cost cutting, aired mostly American content.

-In December 2002 MTV was added to the Foxtel platform and was added in 2004 to the Austar platform.
-In the same year the channel set up MTV Networks Australia, which began work on launching its own original programming with the launch of the Australian version of the hit American show TRL on 10 September 2004 with host Kyle Sandilands from 2day fm.
+In December 2002, MTV was added to the Foxtel platform, and in 2004 was added to the Austar platform.
+In the same year, the channel set up MTV Networks Australia, which began work on launching its own original programming with the launch of the Australian version of the hit American show TRL on 10 September 2004 with host Kyle Sandilands from 2Day FM.
 MTV Networks Australia launched sister channel Vh1 on 14 March 2004 when cable company Foxtel launched its digital network.

-In 2005 MTV premiered more original programming with MTV Full Tank and on 3 March MTV launched the first inaugural MTV Australia Video Music Awards at Luna Park's Big Top with hosts The Osbournes.
-In April 2006 SelecTV began carrying the channel.
-At the end of 2006 it was announced that MTV would premiere its latest original show, MTV's The Lair which premiered on 26 January 2007 and is aired live every Thursday at The Metro Theatre.
-In the mid to late 2000s MTV Network took ownership of the channel from Optus.
-At the beginning of 2007 MTV re-located its head office from Ryde to Yurong St in East Sydney.
-In April MTV Networks Australia launched TMF Australia on the Optus Cable Service.
-In February 2010 it was announced that MTV would replace sister channel VH1 with MTV Classic which launched on 1 May 2010.
-On the eve of the launch for MTV Classic a spokesperson for MTV Australia announced that a third channel would be launched later in 2010.
-It was later revealed on 20 September 2010 that MTV would launch three new channels in Australia; MTV Hits, MTVN Live and MTVN Live HD.
-MTV Hits will play music 24 hours a day and MTVN Live will have concerts and festivals from around the world as well as documentaries.
-The channel's are set to launch on 1 November 2010.
-As part of expanding its local programming, MTV Australia announced its first reality series Freshwater Blue which follows the lives of twelve Australian teenagers in the Northern Beaches suburb of Freshwater.
+In 2005, MTV premiered more original programming with MTV Full Tank, and on 3 March, it launched the first inaugural MTV Australia Video Music Awards at Luna Park's Big Top with hosts The Osbournes.

+In April 2006, SelecTV began carrying the channel.

+At the end of 2006, it was announced that MTV would premiere its latest original show, MTV's The Lair, which premiered on 26 January 2007 and was aired live every Thursday at The Metro Theatre.

+In the mid- to late 2000s, MTV Network took ownership of the channel from Optus.

+At the beginning of 2007, MTV re-located its head office from Ryde to Yurong St in East Sydney.

+In April, MTV Networks Australia launched TMF Australia on the Optus Cable Service.

+In February 2010, it was announced that MTV would replace sister channel VH1 with MTV Classic, which launched on 1 May 2010.
+On the eve of the launch, a spokesperson for MTV Australia announced that a third channel would be launched later in 2010.
+It was later revealed on 20 September 2010 that MTV would launch three new channels in Australia: MTV Hits, MTVN Live and MTVN Live HD.
+MTV Hits would play music 24 hours a day, and MTVN Live would have concerts and festivals from around the world as well as documentaries.
+The channels were set to launch on 1 November 2010.

+As part of expanding its local programming, MTV Australia announced its first reality series, Freshwater Blue, which follows the lives of twelve Australian teenagers in the Northern Beaches suburb of Freshwater.